 Thankfully, the Milwaukee region offers many great holiday displays, and it should be noted that many of these displays can be viewed from the warmth of your car.

 When viewing holiday lights, it is imperative that you pay the utmost attention to safety.
 Sadly, car accidents remain a problem in our state, leading to serious injuries.
-According to data provided by the Insurance Institute for Highway Safety, around 500 people die in Wisconsin car accidents each year.
-Do not let those lights become a distraction while you are behind the wheel of your car.
+According to data provided by the Insurance Institute for Highway Safety, around 500 people are in fatal accidents in Wisconsin car accidents each year.
+Do not let lights become a distraction while you are behind the wheel of your car.

 With your safety in mind, please make sure to check out one (or more) of these top holiday light shows in the Milwaukee area:

-The Milwaukee Holiday Lights Festival begins this year on November 17 and runs through January 1.
-The festival is one of the best light shows in the entire Midwest.
+The Milwaukee Holiday Lights Festival is one of the best light shows in the entire Midwest.
 It is sure to provide fun for the whole family.

-This is the 18th year that the city has run the holiday light festival.
+This is over 20 years that the city has run the holiday light festival.
 This year, organizers have promised more than 500,000 sparkling lights.

-After that, event goers will be able to walk over to Pere Marquette Park to enjoy the holiday light festival’s opening night extravaganza.
+After the opening events, event goers will be able to walk over to Pere Marquette Park to enjoy the holiday light festival’s opening night extravaganza.

 If you cannot make opening night, be sure to check out the festival at some point during the holiday season.
 There are many events scheduled during the festival’s six-week run.